 How does the Global Atlantic ForeAccumulation II Fixed Indexed Annuity Policy Work?

 Any annuitant (maximum age at the time of policy issue: 85) can purchase the Global Atlantic ForeAccumulation II Fixed Indexed Annuity 5 with a minimum initial purchase amount of $25,000, and in return, he will earn market index returns (calculated through a formula that we will discuss shortly), credited as per the chosen crediting period.
 Apart from the regular crediting period, there are various events that may trigger earnings credit: On free withdrawals, for a long-term care event or terminal illness or injury event, or when a death benefit is payable.

-The Global Atlantic ForeAccumulation II Fixed Indexed Annuity 5 offers the annuitant to choose from one or more of the six indexes (S&P 500 Index, MSCI EAFE Index, Russell 2000 Index, BlackRock Diversa® Volatility Control Index, PIMCO Balanced Index, and Franklin US Index) to determine his earnings crediting formula.
-The S&P 500 index and the BlackRock Diversa® Volatility Control Index have two strategies each, and the MSCI EAFE Index, Russell 2000 Index, PIMCO Balanced Index, and the Franklin US Index have one strategy each.
-The plan also offers a fixed-rate guaranteed interest strategy to choose from, making a total of 9 strategy options.
+The Global Atlantic ForeAccumulation II Fixed Indexed Annuity 5 offers the annuitant to choose from one or more of the six indexes (S&P 500 Index, MSCI EAFE Index, JP Morgan Cross-Asset Strategy Index, BlackRock Diversa® Volatility Control Index, PIMCO Balanced Index, and Franklin US Index) to determine his earnings crediting formula.
+Each index has multiple strategies to choose from.
+The plan also offers a fixed-rate guaranteed interest strategy to choose from, making a total of 14 strategy options.
 We will discuss each available index briefly:

 Rates and Costs associated with the Global Atlantic ForeAccumulation II Fixed Indexed Annuity